Making Tech isn't always right but is necessary

-Today I watched a great video from a buddy (and old boss) of mine Barry Adams who was giving a talk at the recent Beltech event about User Experience;
+Today I watched a video from an old boss of mine Barry Adams who was giving a talk at the recent Beltech event about User Experience;

 It is a short video so I recommend you watch it, there is one thing I wanted to counter and I decided better of writing 5 million twitter posts to him so I figured I would write a quick blog post.

 At one point Barry mentions that making tech without focusing on the user is a bad idea, and I would agree with him in 95% of situations, especially if you are a company who is making something on behalf of a client.